grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FN6]: these are the parties people *identify* with; they needn't be members.

-[^FNSIG]: technical note: I'm using statistical significance for this (the p-values) rather than, for example, effect size.
-So a small but certain influence is given more weight than a large effect with a large uncertainty attached to it.
+[^FNSIG]: A technical aside: I'm using statistical significance for this (the p-values) rather than, for example, effect size.
+So I give more weight in that table to a small but certain influence than to a potentially large effect which has more uncertainty attached to it.
 [The American Statistical Association has a good short paper on this][ASA]

+[^FNREG]: in the [Technical Note][TECHNOTE] we report a version ofthe model without these regional dummies showing that adding or removing these variables doesn't affect our other conclusions in any major way.
+So model in column (2) is still comparable with the Indie ref one even though it has more variables]

 [Resolution]: http://www.resolutionfoundation.org/media/blog/why-did-we-vote-to-leave-what-an-analysis-of-place-can-tell-us-about-brexit/ "Clarke, Stephen.
 Why Did We Vote to Leave?
 What an Analysis of Place Can Tell Us about Brexit.
 Resolution Foundation, 15 July 2016."
 [Wings]: http://wingsoverscotland.com/spotting-the-differences/ "Campbell, Stuart ‘Spotting the Differences’.
 Wings Over Scotland, 10 November 2016."